-init_flag will be globally visible, but located within the same psect.
+init\flag will be globally visible, but located within the same psect.

 Bit variables cannot be auto or parameters to a function.
-A function may return a bit object by using the bit keyword in the function's prototype in the usual way.
-The bit return value will be returned in the carry flag of the STATUS register.
+A function may return a bit object by using the bit keyword in the functions prototype in the usual way.
+The bit return value will be returning in the carry flag in the status register.

 Bit variables behave in most respects like normal unsigned char variables, but they may only contain the values 0 and 1, and therefore provide a convenient and efficient method of storing boolean flags without consuming large amounts of internal RAM.
-It is, however, not possible to declare pointers to bit variables or statically initialize bit variables.
+It is, however, not possible to declared pointers to bit variables or statically initialise bit variables.